-In order to verify all of its rental cost data, the survey includes information about actual, available rental units, and also includes input from area real estate professionals, the installation housing office, and the installation leadership.
-Review by the housing referral office and the installation leadership helps to ensure that the data isn't including unsafe or inappropriate neighborhoods or units.
+In order to verify all of its rental cost data, the survey includes information about actual, available rental units, and also includes input from local real estate professionals, the installation housing office and the installation leadership.
+Review by the housing referral office and the installation leadership helps to ensure that the data doesn't include unsafe or inappropriate neighborhoods or units.

 Once the rental cost information is collected and processed, there are on-site reviews of the information collected to ensure that it is accurate.

-Once they've figured out median rents and average utility costs for each location, then there is the calculation of the BAH rates.
+After they've figured out median rents and average utility costs for each location, BAH rates are calculated.
 There are 39 different BAH rates used for each specific geographic area.
 That's a lot of numbers.

 Once the calculated housing costs are compiled for each of the 39 levels, the amount of BAH is calculated based upon a percentage.
-Originally, BAH was paid at 80% of the calculated housing costs, in 2005 that amount was increased allowing BAH to cover the full housing costs.
-Beginning in 2019, BAH payments were reduced to 95% of calculated housing costs.
+Originally, BAH was paid at 80% of the calculated housing costs; in 2005, that amount was increased, allowing BAH to cover the full housing costs.
+But beginning in 2019, BAH payments were reduced to 95% of calculated housing costs.

 I know it often seems like the changes in BAH rates don't make any sense, but you can see that there is a lot of research and statistical information that goes into making these rates.
 I can't imagine a more accurate or fair system, even if it often seems wacky.

 As a note, I often hear complaints from military families that BAH for their area doesn't cover their housing costs.
-In nearly every case, the family is choosing to live in a house that is larger than the housing that is being used to calculate costs.
+In nearly every case, the family is choosing to live in a house that is larger than the housing used to calculate costs.

 Keep Up With Military Pay Updates